dahuatechnologies/dahuatechnologies/README.md

                             /  |  \
                            A-  Y-  W-

-- **Z Axis-Vector (Center of Gravity Rotation)**: Represented abstractly as a deep green line originating from the central initial point (0,0,0,0,0).
-This axis-vector establishes the core gravitational rotational reference and is visible only through an initial luminous dot dimension-neuron.
+* Z Axis (Center of Rotation): This axis-vector establishes the core gravitational rotational reference and is visible only through an initial luminous dot dimension.
-- **Y Axis-Vector (Height)**: A bright yellow line extending vertically.
+* Y Axis (Height): A bright yellow line extending vertically.
-- **X Axis-Vector (Length)**: A crisp blue line extending horizontally.
+* X Axis (Length): A crisp blue line extending horizontally.
-- **W Axis-Vector (Width)**: A pure white line extending laterally.
+* W Axis (Width): A pure white line extending laterally.
-- **R Axis-Vector (Radial)**: A purple line curving radially outward, forming the autonomous orbital spiral neural mesh network pattern with real-time rendering sector-model architecture.
+* R Axis (Radial): A purple line curving radially outward, forming the radial with real-time rendering sector-model architecture.

-All computational references use the **0 marker**, which extends from the center position representing the origin point; the **+1 marker**, which extends upward positive, indicating positive directional weighting; and the **-1 marker**, which extends downward negative, indicating negative directional weighting.
+All computational references use the 0 marker, which extends from the center position representing the origin point; the +1 marker, which extends upward positive, indicating positive directional weighting; and the -1 marker, which extends downward negative, indicating negative directional weighting.

 ```
 ---